 4. Remain Consistent

 Take baby steps and understand that you do not have to be everywhere or everything to everyone all at once.
-Determine where your target market spends their time and then make a point to be there consistently!
+Determine where your target market spends their time and then show up on a regular basis!

 5. Become Coordinated

-Coordinating your social media marketing requires a mix of strategy, planning and the right tools to execute.
+Get your social media coordinated!
+This will take a mix of strategy, planning and the right tools to execute.

-If you want to maximize your social media marketing strategy, you must leverage each of your social channels, including your blog.
-For example: If you post to your blog, coordinate your efforts to systematically publish it across the web.
-From Facebook to social bookmarking sites such as Digg, use social media to help spread your message.
+For example: If you post to your blog, coordinate your efforts to publish it across the web.
+From Google+, Facebook and Twitter, use social media to help spread your message.

 - Buffer - Far and away one of my favorite tools, Buffer is a smarter way to schedule the great content you find.
 Fill up your Buffer at one time in the day and Buffer automagically posts